DinhNGN/cse15l-lab-reports/lab_report1.md

 remote computer where we can test/utilize commands.
 This process classifies your accessing computer as 'client' & the remotely accessed computer as 'server'.
 Commands are written from your device to be retrieved & processed remotely by the server.
-In this case we'll be using the account associated with the UCSD server, & utilizing our UCSD account password to successfully connect.
+In this case we'll be using the account associated with the UCSD server (find here - https://sdacs.ucsd.edu/~icc/index.php), & utilizing our UCSD account password (if you encounter issues with your password, read this - https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)  to successfully connect.
 Successful connection should have your terminal looking like this:

 ![image](https://user-images.githubusercontent.com/122498399/212010970-433716d2-a1b2-424f-ae86-d52a8e3cae32.png)